stefaneran/organizer/README.md

 # To deploy front-end to "https://stefaneran.github.io/organizer"

-- Change version: Where #.#.# are [Major Iteration].[Major feature].[Minor changes commit]
-  - Go to src/app/store/reducer.ts
-  - Change "version" property in initialState

 - Double check default app on load - Don't show works in progress

   - Go to src/core/defaultWebApp.ts
   - Choose default app to show that is not a work in progress

 - Change baseUrl to remote

   - Go to src/core/baseUrl.ts
   - Change default export to 'baseUrlRemote' if not already

 - In 'packages/web/webpack.config.js' change
-  publicPath: '/'
-  to
+  mode: from 'development' to "production
-  publicPath: './'
+  publicPath: from '/' to './'

+- cd packages/web

 - Run "yarn build"

 - Run "yarn deploy"

 # To deploy firebase functions (back-end)

 - cd packages/api/functions